AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 Perform the following steps to upgrade your Gateways to a desired version:

 #.
 Log in to your Controller UI.
 #.
-Go to **SETTINGS > Maintenance**, click *Upgrade* to open the upgrade panel.
+Go to **SETTINGS > Maintenance**, and click **Upgrade** to open the upgrade panel.
 #.
-Go to the *Selective Gateway Upgrade* section, choose the gateways you want to upgrade from the dropdown list.
+Go to the *Selective Gateway Upgrade* section, and choose the gateways you want to upgrade from the dropdown list.
 However, please note that the system will upgrade the Controller first and then the gateways.
 #.
 Click **Dry Run** to check for potential issues.
 #.
 (Optional) If any issues are reported, address and fix them accordingly.
 #.
 Click **SOFTWARE UPGRADE** to upgrade the selected gateways.